Judicial Services Exam

 Course Description

-Provincial Civil Service - Judicial Examination is an entry-level examination for law graduates to be appointed as members of the subordinate judiciary (typically as Civil Judge, Junior Division, or Judicial Magistrate) in various states of India.
+The Provincial Civil Service – Judicial Examination (PCS J) is an entry-level state-level exam for law graduates aspiring to join the subordinate judiciary (e.g., Civil Judge, Junior Division, or Judicial Magistrate) in various states of India.
+Eligibility criteria and exam details vary slightly across states, such as UP PCS J, MP PCS J, Punjab PCS J, etc.

 General Eligibility Criteria